 - An attitude of cooperation and respect for all teachers and others in authority. - Pay close attention to teachers during instructional activities.
 Classroom distractions and disruptions are not acceptable. - Students have their books and materials ready when class begins. - Completion of assignments when due and participation in classroom learning activities. - Support and consideration for the rights and well-being of other students.
-This includes respect for each other's personal space and keeping one's hands to oneself. - Respect for and proper use and care of school property, equipment and facilities. - Demonstration of God pleasing language and actions in verbal and non-verbal communications. - Running or loud talking is not permitted inside the buildings. - Gum chewing in school or on church and school property is not permitted. - Students are not to bring CD, IPod, or DVD players or any other electronic devices to school. - Students are also not to bring games or toys unless permission is given by a teacher.
+This includes respect for each other's personal space and keeping one's hands to oneself. - Respect for and proper use and care of school property, equipment and facilities. - Demonstration of God pleasing language and actions in verbal and non-verbal communications.

+- Running or loud talking is not permitted inside the buildings. - Gum chewing in school or on church and school property is not permitted. - Students are not to bring electronic devices to school. - Students are also not to bring games or toys unless permission is given by a teacher.